StartfundInc/erc-refundable-token-standard/working.md

 #### escrowFund
 Funds `_value` amount of tokens to address `_to`.

-In the case of `Escrow Contract`,
+In the case of `Escrow Contract`:
  - `_to` MUST be the user address.
  - `msg.sender` MUST be the payable contract address.
  - MUST check policy validations.

-In the case of `Payable Contract`,
+In the case of `Payable Contract`:
   - The address `_to` MUST be the escrow contract address.
   - MUST call ERC20's `_transfer` likely function.
   - Before calling `_transfer` function, MUST call the same function of the escrow contract interface.
 The parameter `_to` MUST be `msg.sender` to recognize the user address in the escrow contract.